amazon-archives/aws-reinvent-2019-mobile-workshops/MOB304/instructions/content/10_prerequisites/05_event_engine.md

 1. Please note the region that the event is using. **Only actions in this region are allowed.**

 1. Copy and paste the CLI credentials.
 You will need these values thorough the workshop.
-Open a Terminal and execute the set of `export` commands you copied from the event engine page:
+Open a Terminal on your laptop and execute the set of `export` commands you copied from the event engine page:

 ```bash
 # this is a copy paste from event engine console